Transportation Operations and Sourcing

 Who Should Attend

 Transportation Operations and Sourcing is designed for those new to the transportation field or new to supervising people in the transportation field.
 In addition, anyone looking to brush up on current transportation issues and strategies will benefit.
 This would include analysts as well as non-transportation personnel interested in learning more about the largest cost area in supply chain management.
-This is a required course for those pursuing a Certificate in Supply Chain Operations.
+This program is among the options for those pursuing a Certificate in Supply Chain Operations.

 Upon completion of Transportation Operations and Sourcing, you will have gained the knowledge to: